Extreme Blue Summer Internship

 What do we look for?

-You need to be studying for a business related degree, and to have excellent leadership, communication, planning, and teamwork skills.
-An enthusiasm for technology and a talent for motivating people are also highly desirable.
+You need to be studying for a business related degree and to have excellent leadership, communication, planning and teamwork skills.

 You’ll be part of the team that designs, architects, develops and tests an innovative new proof-of-concept for your client.
 You’ll work with some true technological geniuses here, too – which will give you the chance to expand your own skills.